 Is return of premium term life insurance the right choice for you?
 What about a permanent universal life policy that will return your premium if you decide you no longer need it, or can no longer afford it?
 So let’s bust one myth right away.
 A lot of people believe (hope) that return of premium means you can cancel at any point and get a full refund of the premium paid in.

-This assumption falls right into the same trap as most life insurance, the industry secret for why life insurance rates are so low.
-The reason rates are so low and the reason you need to truly think through the purchase of ROP term is that most life insurance policies don’t stay in force.
+The truth is that a full refund only happens at the end of your term policy, or in the 20th or 25th year of your universal life policy, so this assumption falls right into the reality of why life insurance rates are so low.
+The reason rates are so low, and the reason you need to truly think through the purchase of of more expensive ROP term, is that most life insurance policies don’t stay in force to the end of the term.
+Life insurance can be put in force with the best of intentions, and it can also fall victim to a tight budget.
 Think about it.
-If all life insurance policies stayed in force, whether term to the end of the term (or converted), universal life or whole life, rates would have to go up to cover the increased company exposure to mortality.
+If all life insurance policies stayed in force, whether term to the end of the term, or permanent life insurance until death, rates would have to be much higher to cover the increased company exposure to mortality.

 So think carefully about return of premium term before committing to it.
 If you’re not sure you will keep a term policy to the end of the term the ROP is the wrong product for you.
 If you don’t keep the policy to the end of the term you will have paid far more than you would have with a basic term policy.
 With the universal life version it’s more of an escape mechanism.
 The bright side with the universal life is it doesn’t cost more for the return of premium feature.
 The down side is that if you decide you want out at any point other than the 20th or 25th year, you lose everything you’ve paid.